-If you have anaemia, your heart has to work harder to get oxygen to your vital organs.
-If left untreated it can lead to problems with your heart and lungs.
-Having a deficiency in folate can also increase your risk of certain cancers.
+If you have anaemia, your heart has to work harder to deliver oxygen to your vital organs.
+If you have severe folate deficiency anaemia, it may lead to heart failure.
+This means your heart doesn’t pump blood around your body as well as it should do.

 Your GP will ask about your symptoms, and examine you.
 He or she may also ask you about your medical history.
-If your GP suspects you have anaemia, you will be asked to have a blood test.
+If your GP suspects you have anaemia, he or she will ask you to have a blood test.
 Your blood will be sent to a laboratory to be tested for the following.

-Your GP may refer you to a haematologist (a doctor who specialises in identifying and treating conditions of the blood) or a gastroenterologist (a doctor who specialises in identifying and treating conditions that affect the digestive system).
+Your GP may refer you to a haematologist (a doctor who specialises in identifying and treating conditions of the blood).
+Or your GP may refer you to see a gastroenterologist (a doctor who specialises in identifying and treating conditions that affect the digestive system).

-If you’re not getting enough folate in your diet, your GP will give you advice on how to adjust it, or refer you to a dietitian.
-If your alcohol intake is excessive, he or she will suggest you reduce this.
+If you’re not getting enough folate in your diet, your GP will give you advice on how to get more.
+He or she may refer you to see a dietitian.
+Good sources of folate include:

 Folate comes in a synthetic (artificial) form called folic acid.
 This is a water-soluble vitamin that your body can use instead of folate.
 You will usually need to take 5 milligrams (mg) per day, for at least four months.
-Some people may need to take folic acid for a long time, sometimes for life.
+Some people may need to take folic acid for a long time, sometimes for the rest of their life.
 Always read the patient information leaflet that comes with your supplements and if you have any questions, ask your GP or pharmacist for advice.

-Folate is damaged by heat, so fruit and vegetables will contain more folate when they are raw compared to when they are cooked.
-Breads or breakfast cereals that have been fortified with vitamins also contain a good source of folate.
+Folate is damaged by heat, so fruit and vegetables contain more folate when they are raw compared to when they are cooked.
+Breads or breakfast cereals that have been fortified with vitamins are also a good source of folate.
 Fortified means that folic acid has been added during manufacturing.

-If you have a condition that affects how well you absorb nutrients, or if you’re pregnant, you may need to take supplements.
+If you have a condition that affects how you absorb nutrients, or if you’re pregnant, you may need to take supplements.
 Ask your GP for advice.

 For answers to frequently asked questions on this topic, see FAQs.